samuelmeuli/fathom/docs/installing-fathom.md

 ## SSL certificate

-With [Certbot](https://certbot.eff.org/docs) for Let's Encrypt installed, adding an SSL certificate to your Fathom installation is as easy as running the following command.
+With [Certbot](https://certbot.eff.org/docs) for Let's Encrypt installed, adding an SSL certificate to your Fathom installation is as easy as running the following command:

 ```sh
 certbot --nginx -d my-fathom-site.com